Ocular surface disease, sometimes referred to as dry

 - Blurry Vision.

-- Patient history to determine the patient's symptoms and to note any general health problems, medications or environmental factors that may be contributing to the dry eye problem.
+- Patient history to determine the patient's symptoms and to note any general health problems, medications or environmental factors that may be contributing to the ocular surface disease problem.

 - External examination of the eye, including lid structure and blink dynamics.